-Initial Planning & Organizing

 Finding Out Realistic Remodeling Costs

 When determining how much of a remodel can you afford, first take the time to research remodel costs in your community.
 While there are some fun online stories about people who have been able to remodel with virtually no money, you need to stick to hard facts and figures.
 What are the typical labor and materials charges for remodels in your city?
 You might be surprised at the answer.
 And, you'll save yourself - and the general contractors in your area - frustration from unrealistic remodeling cost expectations.

 Organizing Your Remodeling Project Documentation

 It is essential that you keep all of your research and related documentation organized.
 This includes information you find online related to your remodel, contractor quotes, time schedules and anything else that is relevant to your remodel.
 Whether you opt to use digital or hard copies, organization will reduce the amount of stress you experience during the remodel.

 Financing Your Home Remodeling

-	Do you know how you intend to pay for the remodel?
+Do you know how you intend to pay for your home renovation?
 If you don't have the spare cash, consider financing the project.
 Talk to your bank about a home equity loan or one specifically for improving your home.
 Alternatively, a construction loan might be ideal for you.

 Whether you intend to use cash or apply for a loan, you need to know beforehand how much you can afford to spend on the remodel.
 It is important that you develop a budget that doesn't exceed this amount.
 Even if you can obtain a larger loan, don't overextend yourself and your monthly budget.